gfitzp/fitzflix-docker/README.md

 ### Archive

-Run **Queue.sh**.
 Files with the "archive" task will be uploaded to a DigitalOcean droplet, encrypted with the `${S3_GPG_PASSPHRASE}`, and uploaded to `${S3_BUCKET}`.

 ### Delete

-Run **Queue.sh**.
 Original files with the "delete" task will be deleted from the local filesystem.
 Files will only be deleted if they were previously archived to S3.

 ### Restore

-Run **Queue.sh**.
 If a file needs to be re-transcoded, but has already been deleted from the local filesystem, it will be marked "restore"; the file's archived version will be requested to be restored from AWS Glacier storage, and marked with a future time for when it should be available for download.
 Retrievals are set to use the "Bulk" retrieval timeframe: [https://aws.amazon.com/glacier/faqs/](https://aws.amazon.com/glacier/faqs/)

 ### Encode

-Run **Queue.sh**.
 Files with the "encode" task will be transcoded.
 If the file has been previously deleted from the local filesystem, and already requested to be restored from AWS Glacier storage, it will first be downloaded from AWS Glacier storage.
 Otherwise it will be uploaded from the local filesystem.

 Encoding settings are applied in the following table sequence: `presets_generic` -> `presets_series` -> `presets_titles` -> `files`.
 Encoding settings can then be overridden at a granular level; multiple series might use the same generic settings, can be tweaked on a series level, and overridden per episode or based on an individual file.